Analyzing the Impact of Adversarial Examples on Explainable Machine Learning: Introduction

-A theoretical model of the adversarial example-crafting process is challenging to construct, making it tough to defend against it.
-Because there are currently no accepted theoretical frameworks for understanding the solutions to these complicated performance issues, building any type of theoretical justification that protection will rule out a set of hostile circumstances is exceedingly difficult.
-Defending against hostile instances is extremely tough since machine learning models are required to produce good results for every potential input.
-The great majority of the time, ML models function well, yet they only operate on a relatively tiny subset of all the many possible inputs.
-If one can successfully block one kind of attack; it leaves another vulnerability exposed to the invader who is aware of the attack being utilized.
-Making a defense that is capable of protecting against a strong and adaptable attacker is an important research area\cite{Rosenberg2021}.
+A theoretical model of the adversarial example-crafting process is challenging to construct, which makes it tough to defend against it.
+As there are currently no accepted theoretical frameworks for understanding the solutions to these complicated performance issues, building any prospective defensive solution is exceedingly difficult.
+Additionally, defending against adversarial samples is tough since machine learning (ML) models are required to produce good results for every potential input.
+The majority of the time, ML models function well, yet they only operate on a relatively tiny subset of all possible inputs.
+If one can successfully block one kind of attack, it leaves another vulnerability exposed to the attacker who is aware of the attack being utilized.
+Making a defense that is capable of protecting against a strong and adaptable attacker is an important research area \cite{b3}.

-In addition to initiating attacks, we have studied the effects of model explainability before and after attacks.
+In addition to initiating attacks, recent works have studied the effects of model explainability before and after attacks.
 Recently, there has been a significant increase in the development of explainable machine learning techniques.
 This is mostly due to increased awareness among regulators and end-users of the impact of machine learning models and the necessity to comprehend their conclusions.
 The objective is for the user to comprehend the predictions of ML models, which is accomplished through explanations.
-Explainability is a technique for analyzing any ML model that involves perturbing the input of data samples and monitoring how forecasts change over time\cite{burkart2021survey}.
-The expected output from this part is a list of explanations, which explains how each feature contributes to data prediction highlighting which adjustments to the features will have the greatest influence on the forecast\cite{bhatt2020explainable}.
+Explainability is a technique for analyzing any ML model that involves perturbing the input of data samples and monitoring how forecasts change over time \cite{b4}.
+The output is a list of explanations, which interpret how each feature contributes to data prediction, highlighting which adjustments to the features will have the greatest influence on the forecast \cite{b5}.